PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-07 07:06:06
+Last updated: 2024-04-07 07:06:41
-Random Quote: The good thing about relationships is that you finally forget how they started. - Tokyo
+Random Quote: Some of you cared.
+None of you cared enough. - Hannah Baker